onaio/community-health-task-investigator/README.md

 2. ##### Project surprise metrics down to a ranking

-   1. Project the worker surprise metrics down to the most informative axes via a `PCA`
+   1. Project the worker surprise metrics down to the most informative axes via a `PCA` (principal components analysis)

    2. Compute a `multivariate_normal` distribution / mean in the projected space, rank workers by distance from mean